Steelmonks-Admin/dawn-tailwind/README.marius.md

 - See live preview of theme with `npm run dev` or `shopify theme dev` (make sure Shopify CLI is installed)
 - Tailwind is used for development.
 All liquid files are included as per the `tailwind-config.js` and are Tailwind classes are _prefixed_ with **twcss-**, for example the `flex` class becomes `twcss-flex` to avoid overwriting Dawn's default styles.
 For responsive design, prefix as follows: `md:twcss-flex`

-# Important - Github Flows
+# Important - Github Actions

 Under .github/workflows/ci.yml you will find the workflows that are set up.
 These worfklows are: